Projects

 Project members can view or manage the following project elements:

-How manage access to projects
+How to manage access to projects

 Semaphore periodically syncs users from GitHub.
 You can add and remove people from the project by inviting or removing them from the related repository.